AmaniWanene/Disease-Outbreak-Tracking/README.md

 *Business Overview*

-This AI-driven detection system leverages social media data to track outbreaks of influenza and tuberculosis, two significant public health threats with widespread respiratory impacts.
+This detection system leverages social media data to track outbreaks of influenza and tuberculosis, two significant public health threats with widespread respiratory impacts.
 By analyzing real-time posts for early signs of disease clusters, the system enables WHO and health agencies to identify potential outbreaks quickly.
 This proactive approach aims to reduce disease spread, improve response times, and ultimately lower morbidity and mortality rates.

 *Problem Statement*